ramsayd/duncansdances/50_music.md

 <br/>Tangoes			43
 <br/>Viennese Waltzes		9
 <br/>Waltzes			78
-</p><p>We now use the hall’s sound system, the acoustics of the hall are good and we hope that you will enjoy the music as much as we do.
+</p><p>The acoustics of the hall are good and we hope that you will enjoy the music as much as we do.
 </p>
 </article>